-All of the growth rates for mass-related fields in ENS20^{phys} are larger than those from ENS4^{phys} with differences that are statistically significant.
-Thus, unlike the ENS4 vs. ENS20 comparison, the impact of one additional source of model uncertainty in ENS20^{phys} (from varied CPs) is greater than the impact of higher resolution in ENS4^{phys}.
-Also, similar to the ENS20{cp} subsets, the ENS20^{phys}{cp} subsets have smaller growth rates relative to ENS20^{phys} resulting from having one less source of model uncertainty (no varied CPs).
+All of the growth rates for mass-related fields in ENS20phys are larger than those from ENS4phys with differences that are statistically significant.
+Thus, unlike the ENS4 versus ENS20 comparison, the impact of one additional source of model uncertainty in ENS20phys (from varied CPs) is greater than the impact of higher

-For low-level fields, the mean spread growth rates are much more variable than in the massrelated fields, and statistically significant differences occur between ENS4 and ENS20 (or ENS4^{phys} and ENS20^{phys}) for T2, Td2, PREC, and WSHR, with ENS4 (or ENS4^{phys}) having the higher growth rates for all the significant differences.
-This may indicate that, for some variables, higher resolution in ENS4 and ENS4^{phys} results in larger spread growth rates despite the extra source of model uncertainty in ENS20 and ENS20^{phys}, but for other variables, the extra source of model uncertainty in ENS20 and ENS20^{phys} "balances out" the impacts of higher resolution.
+For low-level fields, the mean spread growth rates are much more variable than in the mass-related fields, and statistically significant differences occur between ENS4 and ENS20 (or ENS4phys and ENS20phys) for T2, Td2, PREC, and WSHR, with ENS4 (or ENS4phys) having the higher growth rates for all the significant differences.
+This may indicate that, for some variables, higher resolution in ENS4 and ENS4phys results in larger spread growth rates despite the extra source of model uncertainty in ENS20 and ENS20phys, but for other variables, the extra source of model uncertainty in ENS20 and ENS20phys "balances out" the impacts of higher resolution.

 It is suspected that, for some of the low-level fields, systematic model biases associated with certain parameterization schemes and combinations of parameterization schemes are impacting the growth rates.
-These biases are important to consider in the context of an ensemble because systematic biases that increase forecast uncertainty do so "artificially" since the associated errors are not uncertain (Eckel and Mass 2005).
-Thus, as discussed in recent studies (e.g., Eckel and Mass 2005; Yuan et al.

-2007; Hamill and Whitaker 2007; Yussouf and Stensrud 2008), calibration should be performed on raw ensemble output to achieve maximum ensemble utility.
-Because the small number of cases examined in this study makes it difficult to obtain a useful "training period", a calibration that could be applied in a real-time forecasting environment is not attempted.
-The possible influence of bias associated with particular CPs on MUCAPE mean spread growth rates is illustrated by a time series of domain averaged MUCAPE for all ENS4 and ENS20 ensemble members (Fig. 6).
-At forecast hour 33, which is the time used as Var_f in the growth rate calculation (Eq.
-1), ENS20{GD} members (11-15) tend to have the largest biases in MUCAPE, followed by ENS20{KF} (6-10) and ENS20{BMJ} (1-5) members.
+These biases are important to consider within the context of an ensemble because systematic biases that increase forecast uncertainty do so "artificially" since the associated errors are not uncertain (Eckel and Mass 2005).
+Thus, as discussed in recent studies (e.g., Eckel and Mass 2005; Yuan et al. 2007; Hamill and Whitaker 2007; Yussouf and Stensrud 2008), calibration should be performed on raw ensemble output to achieve maximum ensemble utility.
+Because the small number of cases examined in this study makes it difficult to obtain a useful "training period," a calibration that could be applied in a realtime forecasting environment is not attempted.
+The possible influence of bias associated with particular CPs on MUCAPE mean spread growth rates is illustrated by a time series of domain-averaged MUCAPE values for all ENS4 and ENS20 ensemble members (Fig. 6).
+At forecast hour 33, which is the time used as $Var_f$ in the growth rate calculation [Eq.
+(1)], ENS20GD members (11-15) tend to have the largest biases in MUCAPE, followed by $ENS20{KF}$ (6-10) and $ENS20{BMJ}$ (1-5) members.
 These biases are consistent with the MUCAPE mean spread growth rates in Fig. 5 (i.e., larger biases in MUCAPE at forecast hour 33 inflate the spread and corresponding growth rates).
-The impact of bias on the variance growth rates will be explored in Section 3d.
+The impacts of bias on the variance growth rates will be explored in section 3d.